© Crown copyright 2018

 - the simplified method - you pay tax on the difference between your qualifying care receipts and qualifying amount

 If you have a loss from an earlier year, for example because you changed your accounting date or stopped providing qualifying care, you can use them against your profits for the year.

 3.3 The profit method

 If your expenses and capital allowances are more than your qualifying amount, you might want to use the profit method.
-If you do, you will have to keep detailed records of your business income and outgoings.
+If you do, you’ll have to keep detailed records of your business income and outgoings.

 You should fill in a tax return and include your receipts and expenses on the ‘Self-employment (full)’ pages.
-You cannot claim qualifying care relief.
+You can’t claim qualifying care relief.

 3.4 The simplified method

 If your total care receipts are more than your qualifying amount, you can use the simplified method.
 This means that you pay tax on your total receipts from caring, minus your qualifying amount.